-If a job requires you to pay a fee for training, equipment, or any other reason, you have a scam on your hands.
+If a job requires you to pay a fee for training, equipment, inventory, or any other reason, you have a scam on your hands.
 Employers should be paying you.
 Companies never require jobseekers to make upfront payments.

 If a job offer seems too good to be true, it probably is.
 Be cautious of job offers that promise high pay for minimal work or require little to no experience.